 If the two of you are easygoing, feel free to use any nice shot you snapped on your phone.
 You could choose a picture of the two of you on a nice vacation, a kissing photo, or even the first picture you ever took together as a couple.
 If you have engagement photos, those would be perfect, too.

 For a more elegant card, you could hire a professional photographer to capture more high-quality shots.
 If you have any friends with excellent photography skills, you could ask them to do the photo shoot.
+This idea is great for people who are a bit camera shy because a friend is sure to make you feel more relaxed during the shoot.
 To save money, try proposing a deal where they can take your photos in lieu of a wedding gift.

 4. It’s all about the fonts